Xobdo.org: Authorship and management

 A group of volunteers are responsible for adding words at XOBDO database.
 As of now the website has two levels of volunteers: "contributors" and "editors".
 A contributor enters an English and its corresponding Assamese word to the temporary database.
 Afterwards an editor assigns a unique "idea ID" to the corresponding English and Assamese words and carries on other editing works, if required, to match the standards of XOBDO.
 After assigning the idea ID the words are added to the main database ready to be retrieved by a user.

 Technical details

 Initially xobdo.org employed Microsoft server tools and technologies.
-It ran ASPs on Windows IIS and the primary database on RDBMS based on Microsoft SQL Server.
+It ran ASP on Windows IIS and the primary database on RDBMS based on Microsoft SQL Server.
 However, in 2007, it moved to open source technology and started running PHPs on Apache and an RDBMS on MySQL.